Reading

 “The man who does not read good books has no advantage over the man who can’t read them.” – Mark Twain

-“The very language with which we talk about reading metaphorically conveys its pleasures: ‘I devoured it,’ ‘I lapped it up,’ ‘I took it all in,’ ‘I couldn’t put it down,’ ‘I savored it page by page.’…Reading may be an alternative to lived experience, but it also makes it own physical as well as imaginative demands and offers its own sensuous gratifications….Like lovers, books entice, attract, sometimes disappoint, sometimes even repel.” – Willard Speigelman (“Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)
+“The very language with which we talk about reading metaphorically conveys its pleasures: ‘I devoured it,’ ‘I lapped it up,’ ‘I took it all in,’ ‘I couldn’t put it down,’ ‘I savored it page by page.’…Reading may be an alternative to lived experience, but it also makes it own physical as well as imaginative demands and offers its own sensuous gratifications….Like lovers, books entice, attract, sometimes disappoint, sometimes even repel.” – Willard Spiegelman (“Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)

 “There are two forms of recreation which are of almost universal appeal among cultivated people: first, the observation of nature; secondly, the reading of books.” – Theodore Wesley Koch (“Reading: A Vice or a Virtue,” a speech in Dayton, Ohio on June 10, 1928)